Skip to main content

 }

-Generate Blocks → Purpose-Built Generation
+Generate Blocks → Code Generation

 Terragrunt uses generate blocks to create arbitrary files before Terraform runs.
 You write file contents as heredoc strings within HCL, specifying the path and overwrite behavior.
 This gives you full templating power, but that flexibility comes with complexity—you're essentially writing a code generator in HCL.